EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 In these cases, we instead set some plants to have generation estimated by capacity factor.
 Capacity factor assumptions for different technologies are provided to the model already, so we can use these assumptions to assume generation for given plants.

+Capacity factor assumptions can be found in `data_raw/coded_assumptions/electricity_generation/CapacityFactors.csv`.
+These are used for calibrating the base year and also providing upper limits to future generation for these plant types.
+Note that intermittent plants (wind/solar/potentially hydro) have more detailed availability per timeslice provided elsewhere.
+(LINK TO THIS DOCUMENTATION WHEN AVAILABLE)

 ## 4 Custom Treatment: Huntly Rankine Units

 EMI data for the Huntly Rankine Units does not distinguish the proportions of coal or gas used for generation.
 We therefore assume the generation from coal is equivalent to MBIE figures on total coal electricity generation (i.e. excluding cogeneration), and the remaining share is from natural gas.
 This section is scripted separately.